robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Visible log level
 ~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 2.7.2, if the log file contains messages at
+If the log file contains messages at
 `DEBUG` or `TRACE` levels, a visible log level drop down is shown
 in the upper right corner.
 This allows users to remove messages below chosen
 level from the view.
 This can be useful especially when running test at